 Timer 3 - Mode 3: Timer/Counter, Internal Trigger Restart and Internal Capture (with TOG2) The counter is driven by an internal or external (T3I) clock source.
 The output toggle signal of Timer 2 resets the counter.
 The counter value before the reset is saved in the capture register.
-If single-action mode is activated for one ore both compare registers, the trigger signal restarts the single actions.
-This mode can be used for frequency measurements or as event counter with time gate (see combination mode 10).
+If single-action mode is activated for one or both compare registers, the trigger signal restarts the single actions.
+This mode can be used for frequency measurements or as event counter with time gate (see "Combination Mode 10: Frequency Measurement or Event Counter with Time Gate" on page 85).